does my work matter?

 Next Course Registration

-Reframe is designed for small groups, leadership teams, workplace communities, or friends seeking a deeper knowledge of faith and life together.
-The course involves a dynamic mix of lectures by renowned theological speakers from Regent College, engaging conversation, and group interaction.
+The ReFrame discipleship course is designed for small groups, leadership teams, workplace communities, or friends seeking a deeper knowledge of faith and life together.
+It involves a dynamic mix of lectures by renowned theological speakers from Regent College, engaging conversation, and group interaction.
 For detailed descriptions of each session, refer to the Sessions tab below.

-- Session 1 Encounter: The Story that Reframes Everything
+- Session 1: The Story that Reframes Everything

-- Session 2 (Post) Modern Stories: The Stories that Frame Our Lives Today
+- Session 2: Cultural Stories: The Stories that Frame Our Lives Today

-- Session 3 The Biblical Story: Creation & Fall
+- Session 3: The Biblical Story: Creation and Fall

-- Session 7 The Biblical Story: Creation Reframed
+- Session 6: The Biblical Story: New Heavens and New Earth

-- Session 8 The Biblical Story: Pentecost & the Power of the Spirit
+- Session 7: The Biblical Story: Pentecost and the Power of the Spirit

-- Session 9 Authentic Living: Aliens or Ambassadors?
+- Session 8: Kingdom Living: Aliens or Ambassadors?

-- Session 12 Joyful Living: Celebration & Conclusion
+- Session 10: Joyful Living: Encounter, Understand, Respond

 Previous Regent faculty speakers include: